Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 Cost per acquisition is the actual cost to an advertiser when he acquires a customer.

-Concerning PPC, this is the cost the advertiser spend on ads and campaigns to acquire a customer.
+Concerning PPC, this is the cost the advertiser spends on ads and campaigns to acquire a customer.

 Cost per acquisition is calculated by dividing the total spent on PPC Campaigns by the actual number of the customers acquired.